Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Both riding style and the maximum speed of your e-scooter are important considerations when it comes to choosing the best helmet.
 For very low-speed riding with minimal riding on the street, any helmet that meets the legal requirements for a bicycle helmet should do.
 However, for typical e-scooter cruising speeds and for any riding on streets with a 20 mph speed limit or higher, a full-face downhill helmet or mountain bike helmet may offer more protection.
 Finally, if the normal speed of your electric scooter is above 25 mph, a Snell or DOT-approved helmet for motorcycles, electric bicycles, and electric skateboards is recommended.

-No matter how fast the normal speed of your e-scooter, your helmet should be appropriate to the traffic speeds of the streets or bike paths you might be riding on.
-If you strictly use your electric kick scooter on a bicycle path or other protected single lane right-of-way, then a bike helmet or snowboard helmet may be enough.
+No matter how fast the normal speed of your e-scooter is, your helmet should be appropriate to the traffic speeds of the streets or bike paths you might be riding on.
+If you strictly use your electric kick scooter on a bicycle path or other protected single-lane right-of-way, then a bike helmet or snowboard helmet may be enough.
 For riding on city streets, an e-bike helmet or DOT-approved motorcycle helmet is safer.

 Some of today’s e-scooters and electric skateboards use surprisingly powerful motors and can reach 30 or 40 mph.
 If you use a scooter with a maximum performance speed above 25 mph, a scooter helmet or motorbike helmet meeting Snell-M2005 standards may be necessary.